 Often credited as the father of Impressionism, painter Claude Monet is responsible for some of the most famous Impressionist paintings, and his name is synonymous with this art history movement.
 The Impressionist painter grew up in Normandy and started drawing at a young age.
 Locals at Le Harve knew him best for selling charcoal drawings and caricatures for 10 to 20 francs a sitting.
 Monet, like his peers, was fascinated with nature, light, and movement.
 In particular, Monet was a huge proponent of en plein air painting, an essential practice in the development of Impressionism for its ability to place the artist within the moment being captured on canvas.

 Along with Renoir, Degas, Pissarro, and others, Monet displayed his work at the first Impressionist Exhibition of 1874, where he exhibited his iconic Impression: Sunrise, which would give the style its name.
 Monet has become best known for his expressive depictions of landscapes and coasts, which are represented in the finest museums around the world, including the National Gallery, London, the Musee D'Orsay, Paris, the Metropolitan Museum of Art, New York, and many others.

 Pierre-Auguste Renoir (1841-1919)

-As Monet and Renoir grew as artists, they began to experiment with light and its portrayal — an early rendition of Impressionism.
-Renoir, particularly, understood how movement is constant and wanted to use his academic training to focus on the composition while simultaneously creating movement.
-He is lauded for being great at displaying the dynamic effects of light on color and known for his bright portraits, still lifes and landscape work.
+As Monet and Renoir grew as artists, they began experimenting with light and its portrayal — an early rendition of Impressionism.
+Renoir, particularly, understood how movement is constant and wanted to use his academic training to focus on composition while simultaneously creating movement.
+The Impressionist artist is lauded for being great at displaying the dynamic effects of light on color and known for his bright portraits, still lifes, and landscape work.
 His works are some of the most coveted on the market and continue to be sought after worldwide by museums and collectors alike.